-This Action Plan contains a range of goals, objectives, and outcomes formulated to address needs identified for homelessness, other special needs, affordable housing, non-housing community development, barriers to affordable housing, lead-based paint hazards, institutional structure, and coordination.
-These objectives include:
+This Action Plan contains a range of goals, objectives, and outcomes formulated to address needs identified for homelessness, other special needs, affordable housing, and non-housing community development:

+Facilitate an expansion of housing and supportive services offered to homeless families and individuals in Prince William County over a five-year period.

-- Continue to collaborate with homeless providers to support continuum of Care Services and HMIS System. - Support services aimed at the homeless prevention and elimination of homelessness and Rapid Rehousing. - Support services providing for operation and supportive services for Transitional Housing and Emergency Shelter. - Support services providing for operation and supportive services for Homeless Persons. - Continue to Plan, Monitor and Administer Entitlement Grant Programs and insure compliance with Federal Regulations. - Improve the condition of housing for low-income homeowners. - Increase the viability for potential homeownership and Rental housing opportunities. - Increase the viability for potential homeownership opportunities. - Address community needs through community-based public service programs.
+- Objective 1: Continue to collaborate with homeless providers to support Continuum of Care services and the HMIS System. - Objective 2: Support services aimed at the homeless prevention and elimination of homelessness and Rapid Re-housing. - Objective 3: Support services providing for operation and supportive services for Transitional Housing and Emergency Shelter.

-These objectives are supported by a collection of associated strategies and performance goals.
-These strategies seek to work toward meeting the objectives stated, addressing the need for more affordable housing, housing rehabilitation, public facilities and infrastructure improvements, and public services.
+Goal: Plan, Monitor and Administer Entitlement Grant Programs.
+Evaluate upcoming needs related to affordable housing, fair housing, non-housing and the non-homeless special needs populations.

+Annual Action Plan

+• Objective 1: Continue to Plan, Monitor and Administer Entitlement Grant Programs and insure compliance with Federal Regulations.

+Goal: Improve the condition and availability of affordable housing over a five-year period.

+- Objective 1: Improve the condition of housing for low-income homeowners. - Objective 2: Increase the viability for potential homeownership and Rental housing opportunities. - Objective 3: Increase the viability for potential homeownership opportunities.

+Goal: Improve living conditions in by addressing non-housing community development for special needs populations over a five-year period.

+• Objective 1: Address community needs through community-based public service programs.